-- An exacerbation of COPD is defined as an acute worsening of respiratory symptoms that results in additional therapy. - Exacerbations of COPD can be precipitated by several factors.
-The most common causes are respiratory tract infections. - The goal for treatment of COPD exacerbations is to minimize the negative impact of the current exacerbation and to prevent subsequent events. - Short-acting inhaled beta2-agonists, with or without short-acting anticholinergics, are recommended as the initial bronchodilators to treat an acute exacerbation. - Maintenance therapy with long-acting bronchodilators should be initiated as soon as possible before hospital discharge. - Systemic corticosteroids can improve lung function (FEV $1$), oxygenation and shorten recovery time and hospitalization duration.
+- An exacerbation of COPD is defined as an acute worsening of respiratory symptoms that results in additional therapy. - As the symptoms are not specific to COPD relevant differential diagnoses should be considered. - Exacerbations of COPD can be precipitated by several factors.
+The most common causes are respiratory tract infections. - The goal for treatment of COPD exacerbations is to minimize the negative impact of the current exacerbation and to prevent subsequent events. - Short-acting inhaled beta2-agonists, with or without short-acting anticholinergics, are recommended as the initial bronchodilators to treat an acute exacerbation. - Maintenance therapy with long-acting bronchodilators should be initiated as soon as possible before hospital discharge. - Systemic corticosteroids can improve lung function (FEV_1), oxygenation and shorten recovery time and hospitalization duration.
 Duration of therapy should not be more than 5-7 days. - Antibiotics, when indicated, can shorten recovery time, reduce the risk of early relapse, treatment failure, and hospitalization duration.
 Duration of therapy should be 5-7 days. - Methylxanthines are not recommended due to increased side effect profiles. - Non-invasive mechanical ventilation should be the first mode of ventilation used in COPD patients with acute respiratory failure who have no absolute contraindication because it improves gas exchange, reduces work of breathing and the need for intubation, decreases hospitalization duration and improves survival. - Following an exacerbation, appropriate measures for exacerbation prevention should be initiated (see Chapter 3 and Chapter 4).

-Exacerbations of chronic obstructive pulmonary disease (COPD) are important events in the management of COPD because they negatively impact health status, rates of hospitalization and readmission, and disease progression. ^{1,2} COPD exacerbations are complex events usually associated with increased airway inflammation, increased mucus production and marked gas trapping.
+An exacerbation of chronic obstructive pulmonary disease (COPD) is defined as an acute worsening of respiratory symptoms that results in additional therapy. ^{1,2} Exacerbations of COPD are important events in the management of COPD because they negatively impact health status, rates of hospitalization and readmission, and disease progression.
+COPD exacerbations are complex events usually associated with increased airway inflammation, increased mucus production and marked gas trapping.
 These changes contribute to increased dyspnea that is the key symptom of an exacerbation.
 Other symptoms include increased sputum purulence and volume, together with increased cough and wheeze.
-3 As comorbidities are common in COPD patients, exacerbations must be differentiated clinically from other events such as acute coronary syndrome, worsening congestive heart failure, pulmonary embolism and pneumonia.
+3 As other comorbidities that may worsen respiratory symptoms are common in COPD patients, clinical assessment to rule out differential diagnoses should be considered before diagnosis of a COPD exacerbation (Table 5.1).